codewarriorsdevs/estecon/README.md

 Welcome to the Estecon project!
 Estecon is a professional portfolio project focused on showcasing the services of an accounting firm based in Pedro II - PI.
 Below, you'll find the guidelines and standards that we follow during the development process.

-## Project Overview

-Estecon is a task management application designed to help users organize and prioritize their tasks efficiently.
-The project is built using modern technologies and adheres to best practices in coding and documentation.

 ## Standards and Best Practices

 To maintain consistency and ensure the quality of our codebase, we follow the guidelines listed below: